mcyc/InsightAtlas/README.md

    source venv/bin/activate  # or venv\Scripts\activate on Windows
    ```

-3. Install the required packages:
+3. Install dependencies:
    ```
    pip install -r requirements.txt
    ```

-4. Start the app:
+4. Run the app:
    ```
    streamlit run app/main.py
    ```

+5. (Optional) Toggle `use_cloud_data = True` in `main.py` to pull data from Google Drive.

 ---

 ## Use Case Example

-InsightAtlas was originally built for a community canvassing team to help them visualize engagement levels across neighborhoods.
-By adjusting just a few settings, it can now support education groups, nonprofits, local governments, and anyone working with spatial data.
+InsightAtlas was originally built for a community canvassing team to help visualize engagement levels across neighborhoods.
+Since then, it has expanded to support:

+- Urban policy research
+- Access to education mapping
+- Health outreach visualization
+- Local planning and service delivery

 ---

 ## Tech Stack

-- Python
-- Streamlit
+- Python + Streamlit
-- Pandas
+- GeoPandas, Pandas, Folium
+- Google Drive integration (via `requests`)
-- YAML for configuration
+- YAML (planned for config files in later phases)
-- (Optional) Plotly or Folium for map visuals

 ---

 ## Working with Your Data

-InsightAtlas keeps your data private.
-Each setup uses a local CSV and config file that stays on your machine.
-In future versions, we’ll add support for loading data from the cloud.
+InsightAtlas uses either:
+- Local `.geojson` and `.csv` files for development
+- Or cloud-hosted files (like public Google Drive links) for deployed use

+All processing happens client-side — your data stays in your control.

+---

+## Deployment

+InsightAtlas can be deployed instantly on [Streamlit Cloud](https://streamlit.io/cloud) using:

+- `app/main.py` as entry point
+- `requirements.txt` (Python deps)
+- `packages.txt` (system-level geospatial libs)

+See the [docs](docs/) folder for project plans, validation tools, and phase documentation.

 ---